-Why is this App called Stamping?
-Because in the classroom version of the Baratta-Lorton Reading Program that has been in use since 1985, students use rubber stamps to stamp out the sounds for the words they wish to write.
-The “stamps” may look different in App form, but their use is just the same, so their name remains the same.
+In the classroom version of the Baratta-Lorton Reading Program that has been in use since 1985, students use rubber stamps to stamp out the sounds for the words they wish to write.
+The Stamping app's “stamps” may look different in app form, but their use is just the same, so their name remains the same.

-The logical progression of learning, presented in the Flipbooks, Booklets, Worksheets, and Picture Packets is, of course, important in insuring every child learns to read and read well.
-But the logical progression cannot capture for the child the excitement that comes from being able to put his or her own words on paper, or the feeling of power that writing affords when what one has written can actually be read by someone else - even if initially that someone else may only be parents and siblings.
+The logical progression of learning, presented in the Flipbooks, Booklets, Worksheets, and Picture Packets apps is, of course, important in insuring every child learns to read and read well.
+But the logical progression cannot capture for the child the excitement that comes from being able to put his or her own words on paper, or the feeling of power that writing affords when what one has written can actually be read by someone else - even if initially that someone else may only be teachers or parents and siblings.

 The child is ready to begin stamping or “writing” any words he or she wishes as soon as he or she has learned all 44 sounds.
 “Ready to begin” does not mean ready to master.
 For a child to stamp out a word correctly, he or she must hear all the sounds within that word.
 This is not always easy, but it is always possible.
-All it takes is time, practice, and a parent with whom to share the experience.
+All it takes is time, practice, and a parent or teacher with whom to share the experience.

 The child’s first efforts may not be readable by anybody but the child doing the writing.
 The words may be missing sounds, or include extra sounds, or the wrong sounds, or have the sounds in the wrong order.
 None of this is important.
 What is important is that the child is free to write anything he or she wishes, how ever well or poorly the child may perform this writing at the start.